-Ireland is the European hub to over 1,000 leading multinational companies who require a skilled, educated and highly capable workforce to drive their success.
+Ireland is home to 1000+ leading multinational companies who require a skilled, educated and highly capable workforce to drive their success chose to locate in Ireland.

 Only English-speaking country in Eurozone